-From undertaking bank repairs or mending broken handrails to managing the canalside vegetation and keeping our verges and towpaths accessible, our day-to-day maintenance work is essential to the smooth running of our waterways.
+From undertaking bank repairs or mending broken handrails to managing the canalside vegetation and keeping our towpaths in good condition, our day-to-day maintenance work is essential to the smooth running of our waterways.

 As our canals and rivers are open for everyone to enjoy, wear and tear is inevitable and faults do develop.
 We record the details and locations of all the maintenance jobs that need attending to in a database.

 At the start of each year we identify which areas need the most attention and schedule them in for repair.
 This does mean that some jobs do have to wait longer than others, although prioritisation is a key consideration for our teams when planning our work schedules.

 Many criteria are taken into consideration when prioritising our work, including the impact the fault has on our customers, the environment and our heritage.

 Scheduled repairs could be anything from pointing brickwork, mending handrails, filling towpath holes, mending customer facilities, clearing reservoir feeders, undertaking bank repairs, clearing and relining culverts to rebuilding a complete lock chamber or bridge or a 100m stretch of canal wall.

 Preventative maintenance is carried out on a regular basis.
 We include many different types of waterway structure in our preventative schedules, the objective is to minimise breakdowns, stop faults developing in the first place and ultimately extend the life of our structures.
 Prevention is almost always cheaper than the cure.

 Examples of planned preventative maintenance include regular vegetation removal, greasing of moving parts, painting, cleaning, jetting, trash screen and weir crest clearance, testing of lighting and security arrangements and checking of health and safety equipment.